 Plan a weekend getaway with our Thimble Islands travel guide.

 The Perfect Segway In Guilford CT

-Guilford is best known for the Henry Whitfield House, the oldest home in Connecticut with the oldest stone home in New England.
-The Guilford Town Green was once grazing area, graveyard and fairgrounds- where tourists now swarm booths at annual craft and lobster festivals.
+Guilford is best known for the Henry Whitfield House, the oldest home in Connecticut – the oldest stone home in New England.
+The Guilford Town Green was once a grazing area, graveyard, and fairgrounds – where tourists now swarm booths at annual craft and lobster festivals.

 To get the best overview of Guilford’s historic homes and shoreline, join an educational and fun Shoreline Segway Tour.

-This “a walking tour in fast-forward” takes you past colonial houses, through the Guilford Town Green then out to the harbor to see sweeping views of salt marsh, Osprey nests, and shore birds diving into the water like crashing kites.
+This “walking tour in fast-forward” takes you past colonial houses, through the Guilford Town Green then out to the harbor.
+See sweeping views of salt marsh, Osprey nests, and shore birds dive-bombing into the water.

-Afterwards, if it’s a nice day, drive east on Route 1 about ½ mile to The Place, an outdoor, seasonal barbecue spot which counts Will Ferrill and Martha Stewart among its fans.
-Beefy guys, presiding over a humongous flaming grill, char ribeye, salmon, clams, and corn to perfection.
+Afterward, if it’s a nice day, drive east on Route 1 about ½ mile to The Place, an outdoor, seasonal barbecue spot.
+The Place counts Will Ferrill and Martha Stewart among its fans.
+Beefy guys preside over a humongous flaming grill, cooking ribeye, salmon, clams, and corn to perfection.

 Plan a weekend getaway with our Guilford CT travel guide.

 Kayaking and The Best Lobster Roll In New England

 From The Place in Guilford continue east on Route 1 ten miles to Clinton CT.